Sam Tanson was born on 4 April 1977 in Luxembourg.

 Education and qualifications

-Following her classical secondary school studies at Lycée Robert Schuman, Sam Tanson obtained a law degree at the Université Paris 1 Panthéon-Sorbonne in the year 2000.
+Following her classical secondary school studies at Lycée Robert Schuman, Sam Tanson obtained a law degree at the Université Paris 1 Panthéon-Sorbonne in 2000.
 She continued her studies at the Institut d’études politiques in Paris, where she received her degree in 2002.
-In 2008, she pursued a master's II degree by correspondence in environmental law from the University of Limoges.
+In 2008, she pursued a master's 2 degree by correspondence in environmental law from the University of Limoges.

 Other political posts

-At local level, Sam Tanson was elected for the first time to the municipal council of the City of Luxembourg in 2011, at the age of 34 years.
-In 2013, she was nominated first alderman of the City of Luxembourg and was in charge of finance and mobility.
+At local level, Sam Tanson was elected for the first time to the municipal council of the City of Luxembourg in 2011, at the age of 34.
+In 2013, she was appointed first alderman of the City of Luxembourg and was in charge of finance and mobility.
 She occupied this position until 2017.
-She was re-elected as communal councillor during the communal elections of 2017.
+She was re-elected as municipal councillor during the communal elections of 2017.
 From 2015 to 2018, she was a member of the Council of State.

 Following the resignation of Claude Adam from the Chamber of Deputies, Sam Tanson became Member of Parliament for the first time in April 2018.
-At the parliament, she assumed, among others, the chairmanship of the Legal Committee.
+At the parliament, she was chairman of the Legal Affairs Committee.
 She was re-elected in the legislative elections of 2018.

 From 2002 until 2004, Sam Tanson was a journalist with RTL Radio Lëtzebuerg.

 From 2005 until her appointment to the government, Sam Tanson was enlisted as an attorney-at-law at the Luxembourg Bar.